 Doing a survey and reading and researching.
 Creating a survey is free.
 You send it to your friends and family asking them questions etc. Secondly you spend time reading loads reports, another survey etc. Guess you will spend a week doing it.

 Execute: Your product will have a core function.
 You build a simple web page around that core function and share it.
 And wait for the result.

 What we did:

 Our idea was that we wanted to create a marketplace for pre-owned items (fashion).
 We also did a small survey.
 We had to remind our friends to fill it until they actually did.
 And we did read up.
 Now one thing which we also did was create a simple responsive web page through which we can actually test our hypothesis that “people are open to selling their used fashion items”.

 People can open the web page and upload the product they want to sell.
 We shared it with our friends and the friends of friends and so on.
 What we got in like 2–3 days is 50 products already listed with no marketing.
 That was a real test of our idea.

 So is there a point in doing any survey or research?

-Well I would say yes but it should be highly monitored and should be very short.
-Your research should help you understand the overall markets, who your competitors are and where the the industry is going.
-Beyond that I would suggest spend more time in creating a meaningful low cost MVP and then taking it out to your target audience, do changes as you gather feedback and keep on improving.
-This also increases users interest level as they have something to see, something they can play around.
-Also your potential users start feeling engaged and valuable.
+Well, I would say yes but it should be highly monitored and should be very short.
+Your research should help you understand the overall markets, who your competitors are and where the industry is going.
+Beyond that, I would suggest spending more time in creating a meaningful low-cost MVP and then taking it out to your target audience, do changes as you gather feedback and keep on improving.
+This also increases user’s interest level as they have something to see, something they can play around.
+Also, your potential users start feeling engaged and valuable.
 And while doing all this you gather actual feedback that will help you understand what you need to build.
 This is in fact pure gold!!

 Would be happy to get more feedback on this approach.
 Please add your experience in the comment section.